fahadahammed/giffider/README.md

 Thanks to *byzanz*.

-BTW, it is tested in Ubuntu only.
+BTW, it is tested in Ubuntu and kubuntu only.